jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 Great job!
 You've officially built an informative and visually appealing dashboard in Splunk, but why stop there?
 We can add more panels to display any information we like.
 In the previous task, we looked at the /restricted.html URI field.
 Let's create a stats table for our dashboard that shows:

-status_code field
+- status_code field
-count of events
+- count of events
-percent of events
+- percent of events
-total amount of events overall
+- total amount of events overall

-Go ahead and click + Add Panel button as you did previously, but this time, choose New → Statistics Table.
+Similarly doing the same for restricted.html in statistics table start with, Add Panel button as you did previously, but this time, choose New → Statistics Table.
 Next, set your Time Range to All time and enter the following query as the Search String:

 index = web_logs URI = /restricted.html
 | stats count by status_code